dylankane/hardcopy/TESTING.md

 Below is a list of the main and most time consuming bugs I came accross.
 It is obviously not all the issues I came up against.
 But most were fixable with a short head scratch or a look through slack and or google.
 The usual url pathways and redirects gave plenty of errors when developing, and the inevitable typo issues.
 Or first iterations of a view function might not have the correct logic.

+- HTML validation was finding duplicate id values, in two places.

+    - To fix this for the profile and send message pages, I added a prefix to the newletter form, naming it uniquely.
+Due to the newsletter form being present on all pages, the email field rendered by crispy for each form, was creating a duplicate id value in the rendered html soursce code.
+The other instance was of duplicate id attribute.
+This was coming from the custom widget to handle the image file being uploaded to the add and edit product forms.
+The widget was creating an id attribute, and the element itself had been given an id, for the javascript to target.
+So the name of the file would be rendered.
+To fix this I used the id created by the widget for the javascript to target, and removed the redundant id attribute.

 - Error 400 in stripe, making payment intent and charging

     - To fix this, I had to set the port on the local site to public from by gitpod workspace.